mkcms/bdx/README.md

     bdx index -d ./build

+Alternatively you can specify list of files to index (here with bash process substitution):

+    bdx index  -f <(find . -name '*.o')

 The indexer will only index files changed since last run.
 With `--exclude` option you can choose directories/glob patterns to ignore.